Last Modified:

 It can handle up to 30 amps making it compatible with almost any radio.
 It comes equipped with Anderson Powerpole connectors, making wiring simple, and quick!
 At $60 (MSRP) it is also affordable.
 Visit their web site for more information.

-There are several important things to remember about running high power V/U operation.
-One of these is safety!
-As we go higher in frequency and power, the distance you should be away from the antenna goes up.
-When I was using a 160+ watt power amplifier on two meters through a 5/8 wave roof mounted antenna, you could feel the heat on the side of your face from 5 feet away.
+Sooner or later, almost everyone considers buying an amplifier.
+But before you plunk down your hard-earned cash, there are a few things to consider.
+First and foremost is safety!
+As we go higher in frequency and power, the safe RF exposure distance (to the antenna) increases.
+If you were using a 160+ watt power amplifier on two meters through a roof mounted antenna, you typically can feel the heat on the side of your face from 5 feet away.
 While no scientific study has confirmed the dangers, if you can feel the heat it can't be doing you any good!
 Doubly so if you or one of your friends has a heart pacemaker or similar device.
-After all, this is how microwave ovens work; they heat food with RF radiation.
-Recently, the Mirage division of MFJ Enterprises introduced a new line of V/U amplifiers capable of 300 watts output!
-This brings a whole new level of safety concerns.

-If you intend to use one of these on FM, you'll need to add a fan to keep the heatsink cool.
+Most VHF amplifiers are designed to operate on both FM and SSB.
+So if you're long-winded, use on FM will require a fan to keep the heatsink cool.
 Even then, you should keep transmissions short.
+Remember, at VHF, 160 watts out, requires about 350 watts input, and the differential goes up in heat!
 Incidentally, running high power FM in an urban setting is overkill, and may make you a few enemies in high density areas where the distances to the next repeater on the same frequency pair are short.
 Save it for simplex and rural areas.

 If your main use is SSB, it is best to use relay control rather than the built in RF switching.
 RF switching the units will eventually cause the preamp to fail, and most likely the transfer relay as well.
 Anyone who has used one of these amps, knows these are the two most common failure modes.